Gender role: In Marriage

 In a cross-cultural study by David Buss, men and women were asked to rank the importance of certain traits in a long-term partner.
 Both men and women ranked "kindness" and "intelligence" as the two most important factors.
 Men valued beauty and youth more highly than women, while women valued financial and social status more highly than men.

 Gendered roles in heterosexual marriages are learned through imitation.
 People learn what society views as appropriate gender behaviors from imitating the repetition of actions by one's role-model or parent of the same biological sex.
 Imitation in the physical world that impacts one's gendered roles often comes from role-modeling parents, peers, teachers, and other significant figures in one's life.
-In a marriage, oftentimes each person's gendered roles are determined by his or her parents.
-If the wife grew up imitating the actions of traditional parents, and the husband non-traditional parents, their views on marital roles would be different.
-One way people can acquire these stereotypical roles through a reward and punishment system.
-When a little girl imitates her mother by performing the traditional domestic duties she is often rewarded by being told she is doing a good job.
-Nontraditionally, if a little boy was performing the same tasks he would more likely be punished due to acting feminine.
+In a marriage, each person's gendered roles are often determined by their parents.
+If the wife grew up imitating the actions of traditional parents and the husband those of non-traditional parents, their views on marital roles would differ.
+One way people can acquire these stereotypical roles is through a reward and punishment system.
+When a little girl imitates her mother by performing traditional domestic duties, she is often rewarded with praise for doing a good job.
+Nontraditionally, if a little boy were performing the same tasks, he would be more likely to be punished for acting feminine.
 Because society holds these expected roles for men and women within a marriage, it creates a mold for children to follow.